Ada-Developers-Academy/C3Projects--VideoStoreAPI/endpoints.md

 __Endpoint__
 `POST ./rentals/{:customer_id}/checkout/{:movie_id}`

 Checks out the given movie for the given customer, automatically setting the rental's return date to 7 days after checkout.
+It reduces that movie's inventory_avail by 1 and deducts a $3 rental fee from the customer's account_credit.

 __Request Parameters__